streboreziert/Sumo-Robot-RTU-IZV/README.md

 - Implementing error handling and reconnection mechanisms for uninterrupted operation.
 - Optimizing WiFi configurations for power efficiency and reliability.
 - Testing and debugging the WiFi control extensively to ensure seamless integration with other functionalities.

+Optimize robot-vision by implementing ulltrsound distance sensor abilities in general code.

+Implement in code control buttons for turning on and off robots system and rebooting it.